judas-christ/jarvis2000/README.md

-# Lingon Minimal Template
+# Jarvis 2000

-A minimal template for a [lingon](https://github.com/jpettersson/lingon) project
+> A voice assistant for the web